ncatlab/nlab-content/pages/2/4/3/4/4342/content.md

 a _local endomorphism_ is a [[natural transformation|natural]] [[associative algebra|algebra]] [[homomorphism]] $\rho : \mathcal{A} \to \mathcal{A}$ which is supported (nontrivial) on a [[compact space|compact]] region of [[spacetime]] $X$.

 These _local endomorphism_ are physically interpreted as local [[charges]].
-By the locality of the local net, one finds that local endomorphisms natural form a [[braided monoidal category]].
+By the locality of the local net, one finds that local endomorphisms naturally form a [[braided monoidal category]].
 This is called the _DHR category_.

 The DHR category is thus built from data used in [[DHR superselection theory]] and is used to provide a simplified proof of the [[Doplicher-Roberts reconstruction theorem]].